Matthew Kacsmaryk: Early life and career

 From 2003 to 2008, he was an associate in the Dallas office of Baker Botts, where he focused on commercial, constitutional, and intellectual property litigation.
 From 2008 through 2013, he was an assistant United States attorney in the Northern District of Texas where he was lead counsel in over 75 criminal appeals and co-counsel in high-profile criminal and terrorism trials.
 In 2013, Kacsmaryk received the attorney general's award for excellence in furthering the interests of U.S. national security for his work in United States v.
 Aldawsari.
-He was deputy general counsel to First Liberty Institute.
-He has been a member of the Fort Worth chapter of the Federalist Society since 2012.
-He has been a member of the red mass committee for the Roman Catholic diocese of Ft.
-Worth.